stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 +++
-categories = ["automation", "devops", "programming"] date = "2026-07-31T08:17:00+01:00"
+categories = ["automation", "devops", "programming"] date = "2026-07-31T10:40:00+01:00"
 description = "Maintaining projects with Copier templates" slug = "copier-project-maintenance" tags = ["automation", "devops", "python"] title = "Maintaining Projects with Copier Templates"
 +++

-[Copier](https://copier.readthedocs.io/en/stable/) enables you to continuously update software projects from sets of templates, so that you can maintain consistent configurations across many projects.
-A project can receive files from multiple Copier templates, which means that each of your templates only needs to provide a specific capability.
+[Copier](https://copier.readthedocs.io/en/stable/) enables you to continuously update software projects from templates, so that you can maintain consistent configurations across many projects.
+A project can receive files from multiple Copier templates.
+This means that you can maintain sets of templates that each manage configuration for a particular capability and mix templates into projects as they are needed.

 ## How It Works

 A Copier template is a Git repository that contains a configuration file and template files.
-Each Git repository should contain one Copier template, because Copier uses Git tags for version information.
-You can use [Jinja](https://jinja.palletsprojects.com/en/stable/) for templating files and directories, with [extensions](https://copier.readthedocs.io/en/stable/configuring/#jinja_extensions).
+Each Git repository contains one Copier template, because Copier uses Git tags for version information.
+Copier uses [Jinja](https://jinja.palletsprojects.com/en/stable/) for templating files and directories, with [extensions](https://copier.readthedocs.io/en/stable/configuring/#jinja_extensions).

-The first time that you run Copier, you must specify the address of the repository for a template, like this:
+The first time that you run Copier to add a template to a project specify the address of the repository that contains the template, like this:

 ```shell
 copier copy git+ssh://github.com/my-username/copier-mynamespace-mytemplate.git my-project
 ```

-It then prompts you for answers to the questions that are defined in the template.
-Once you have responded to all of the questions it will create the files and directories that are included in the template in the `my-project/` directory.
+Copier then prompts you for answers to the questions that are defined in the template.
+Once you have responded to all of the questions it will create the files and directories from the template in the `my-project/` directory.
 It also creates an `answers` file in the project directory to store the address of the template, the version of the template that you used, and your responses to the questions.

 > You can also provide responses on the command-line or in a data file.